ankumar/software-design/README.md

   - [Opinionated infrastructure to take you from idea to production on day one](https://getzero.dev/)

-  - [Discover, Collaborate and get your Data Right](https://open-metadata.org/) / Select Star, DataHub, Mataphor Data, Acryl Data, Stemma, Alvin, ...
+  - [Discover, Collaborate and get your Data Right](https://open-metadata.org/) / Select Star, DataHub (Acryl Data), Mataphor Data, Stemma, Alvin, ...

 > [The Future Demands Every Company to be an AI Company](https://medium.com/@shanksphere/the-future-demands-every-company-to-be-an-ai-company-a352d3b83b0d)
 >